Aakash-gith/sarvottam-institiute/README.md

-# 🎓 EduGenie
+# 🎓 Sarvottam Institute

-EduGenie is a comprehensive full-stack educational web application designed to enhance the student learning experience.
+Sarvottam Institute is a comprehensive full-stack educational web application designed to enhance the student learning experience.
 It provides an interactive platform for AI-powered quizzes, academic progress tracking, personalized learning materials, and campus management features.

 ---